International Federation for Systems Research: Organisation

 For its member organizations the federation seeks coordinating programs and provides assistance to them.

 The IFSR was founded on 12 March 1980 by the American Society for General Systems Research (now ISSS), the Austrian Society for Cybernetic Studies, and the Dutch Systems Group with George Klir as first president of the IFSR.

-The International Academy for Systems and Cybernetic Sciences (IASCYS) was founded 2010 by the International Federation for Systems Research.
+The International Academy for Systems and Cybernetic Sciences (IASCYS) was founded 2010 by the International Federation for Systems Research, later becoming independent and then being dissolved in 2026.

 Member organizations

 The IFSR is a member organizations of over thirty systems science organizations worldwide: